 It is believed that Betty Lou Jensen exited the passenger side of the Rambler first, followed by David Faraday.
-The young man was shot first, behind his left ear, described as a close contact wound, with powder burns present by his left ear at autopsy, it is then thought that Betty Lou Jensen fled across the turnout almost immediately, before succumbing to five shots to her back.
-But this timeline presents a problem.
-The close contact shot inflicted on David Faraday would act as a suppressor, trapping the propellant gases under the skin, thereby muffling the sound, so if this is the shot James Owen heard, why did he not hear the almost immediate and subsequent five unmuffled shots aimed at Betty Lou Jensen.
-This also eliminates the possibility of the shot he heard being the first one inflicted on Betty Lou Jensen, as James Owen would have likely heard five, as the shots were tightly grouped.
+The young man was shot first, behind his left ear and described as a close contact wound in the police report, with powder burns present by his left ear at autopsy.
+It is believed at this point that Betty Lou Jensen fled across the turnout, before succumbing to five shots to the right side of her back.
+However, this timeline presents a problem.
+The close contact wound inflicted on David Faraday would act as a suppressor, trapping the propellant gases under the skin, and thereby muffling the sound.
+So if this is the shot James Owen heard, why did he not hear the almost immediate and subsequent five shots aimed at Betty Lou Jensen?
+This possibly eliminates the shot he heard as being the first one inflicted on Betty Lou Jensen, as James Owen would have likely heard five shots tightly grouped together.

 Had the Zodiac Killer, being right-handed, grabbed David Faraday from behind and placed the gun to his head, the wound would be on Faraday's right ear, not left.
 This would suggest they were face to face at the time the gun discharged its deadly contents.
-David Faraday would then naturally try to grab the gun with his left hand and as the Zodiac forced the gun towards David Faraday's head, the class ring was dislodged from his ring finger.
-In the brief struggle Zodiac's free hand strikes the right side of David Faraday's face, accounting for the swelling on his right cheek, however he was eventually overpowered and fell to the gravel turnout.
-Of course any impact with the ground may also be responsible for the swelling, but either way, this melee was brief and from the moment the couple stood up, to the shot to David Faraday's head was as little as 30 seconds, the shot James Owen may have heard.
+David Faraday would then naturally try to grab the gun with his left hand and as the Zodiac forced the gun towards David Faraday's head, the class ring became dislodged from his ring finger.
+In the brief struggle, Zodiac's free hand strikes the right side of David Faraday's face, accounting for the swelling on his right cheek.
+Of course, any impact with the ground may also be responsible for the swelling, but either way, this melee was brief - and from the moment the couple stood up after being hidden behind the vehicles, to the shot to David Faraday's head, was as little as 30 seconds - the shot James Owen may have heard.
 At this point the Zodiac Killer's preconceived plans changed.
-Betty Lou Jensen having little time to react, maybe frozen by fear, now came into focus and after either a short dialogue or taunt was ordered to run, James Owen was now further along Lake Herman Road and the next five shots were beyond audible range.
-However if the second statement of James Owen is incorrect, then the events of the Lake Herman Road double murder would be thrown wide open once again.
+Betty Lou Jensen having little time to react - maybe frozen by fear - now became the target of the Zodiac Killer.
+After a brief dialogue or taunt from the killer, Betty Lou Jensen was ordered to run, James Owen was now further along Lake Herman Road and the next five shots were beyond audible range.
+However, if the second statement of James Owen is incorrect, then the events of the Lake Herman Road double murder would be thrown wide open once again.